 In Virginia traffic cases where speeding is alleged, such as in Virginia Reckless Driving by speed cases, a traffic defense attorney should review the police officer’s or trooper’s calibration certificate evidence.
-(State Bar Required disclaimer: NOTE THAT CASE RESULTS DEPEND UPON A VARIETY OF FACTORS THAT ARE UNIQUE TO EACH CASE.
-PREVIOUS RESULTS DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN A FUTURE CASE THAT I UNDERTAKE.)
-My client had her reckless driving by speed charge for 98 mph in a 60 mph zone dismissed because Section 46.2-882 of the Virginia Code requires that “No calibration or testing of such device shall be valid for longer than six months.”
+Our clients have had their reckless driving by speed charges dismissed because Section 46.2-882 of the Virginia Code requires that “No calibration or testing of such device shall be valid for longer than six months.”

 Certificate errors can be determinative in the outcome of a case if a traffic defense attorney can point out any deficiencies in the certificate.
 The most common error is where an officer has a calibration certificate but the date of the certification is just slightly outside of the 6 month window from the date of the traffic stop.
 Judges will strike the officer’s testimony concerning a defendant’s speed if a proper motion to strike the evidence is made.

 I normally do not make an officer introduce his certificate and take up the judge’s time if the officer has his certificate in order.
 Judges do not mind if you have a legitimate concern, but they appreciate if you do not waste the court’s time if it is something you can research beforehand.
 This is why I normally arrive early to court to ask the officer to review his certificate, whether it is a calibration certificate for RADAR, LIDAR, or his own speedometer if he did a pace.